usetesseractdotco/utils/README.md

 # @tesseract/utils

-A comprehensive collection of secure, zero-dependency utilities for Node.js backend applications.
+A comprehensive collection of secure utilities for Node.js backend applications.
 This package provides battle-tested implementations for common backend functionality including authentication, security, and data handling.

 This package is an in-house utility library developed by Tesseract to provide flexible and reliable utilities specifically for our backend services.